makennavick/march-madness-project/README.md

 # Sweet 16 Predictions

 ## Project overview
 This repository uses a deep learning model to create predictions for the NCAA Men's Basketball Tournament (March Madness).
 This model specifically predicts if teams will make the Sweet Sixteen based off of a number of statistics from the regular season.
-A webpage was created ([here](https://makennavick.github.io/march-madness-project/)) that displays previous tournament brackets, visualizations of specific statistics, offensive and defensive statistical analysis, and analysis of the deep learning model.
+A webpage was created ([here](https://makennavick.github.io/march-madness-project/)) that displays various visualizations and some of our analysis.

 ## Repo